H3licopter/beanstalk/DEV_NOTES.md

 - Create WASM bindings for the DOM

 ## SYNTAX
-- curly braces for blocks of statements and braces for any expressions? anon function becomes just curly braces?
 - think about making commas ignorable, does it work?
 - Scene syntax is just triple dash muliline comment.
 So the parent scene is just a mutliline style comment.